 How To Cook Rice

 How to Cook Rice

-Today, it’s all about how to cook rice, it’s actually easy.
-Do you have a hard time cooking rice properly?
-Please don’t feel bad about it, you’re not the only one.
+Today, we’re all about how to cook rice.
+It’s easy.
+Do you have a hard time cooking rice so it comes out the way you pictured?
+Please don’t feel bad about it; you’re not the only one.
 Many people struggle with cooking rice because there is a method to it that you need to follow.
+We are eating rice four times a week right now.
+The price of groceries is so expensive.

-Once you get that method down, you can quickly get the hang of making rice at home, and you might even eventually decide to experiment with different ingredients and flavors.
-After all, rice is an excellent side dish to serve with many foods, including chicken, salmon, broccoli, pork, and more.
+Once you master that method, you can quickly master making rice at home, and you might even eventually decide to experiment with different ingredients and flavors.
+After all, rice is an excellent side dish for serving many foods, including chicken, salmon, broccoli, pork, and more.
+I typically buy Jasmine rice and use a rice cooker.
+Rice Cooker

-Here’s the deal, we can use a rice cooker or a pressure cooker, I get it.
-But, we need to know how to cook rice in case of an emergency on a Butane Stove or a gas stove if you have one.
+Here’s the deal: we can use a rice or pressure cooker or even an Instant Pot; I get it.
+But, if you don’t have one, we must know how to cook rice on a Butane Stove or a gas stove in an emergency.
 In case you missed this post, Rice: Everything You Need to Know

+How To Cook Rice